yext/answers-search-ui/README.md

     visitor: {
       // Required, the ID associated with the user.
 This will be the yextUserId if Yext Auth is used.
       id: '123919',
       // Optional, the method used to generate the visitor ID.
+Max of 16 characters.
       idMethod: 'YEXT_USER',
     },
 ```